jbananak-jfrog/ReadME-ML/docs/AI Catalog/discover-and-allow-models/index.md

 ## Searching and Filtering AI Models

-In order to help you find the best model for your project in the AI Catalog, in the _Models_ page you can search for and filter models by:
+In order to help you find the best model for your project in the AI Catalog, in the **Discovery** tab on the _Models_ page you can search for and filter models by:

 * **Free text**: Either in the filter panel or the search bar, enter text to search.
 * **Allowed status**: Select to display only allowed models.